kevinbrnett/Project-2--Classification/README.md

 # Classification Problem with Stroke Predictions

-## Analyzing Various Risk Factors For Strokes To Predict Patients That Are At Risk For Strokes
+## Predicting Patients that are at Risk of Having a Stroke Using Various Factors

 Kevin Barnett

 **Business Problem**:

-Accurately predict if a patient is at risk for stroke based on several factors
+Building a tool a primary care physician can use to accurately predict if a patient will have a stroke.
+Most importantly being able to rule out the possibility of the patient having a stroke.

 ## Data Source: